 A 2019 survey found that on average, 29 percent of the coffee consumers in America drink two cups of coffee at home per week.
 The number has increased over the years as more people avoid frequenting cafes and social places.

-Adding frothed milk to your home coffee brings the cafe experience to your home.
+Adding frothed milk to homemade coffee brings the cafe experience to your home.

 Milk frothers are handy and easy to use but not having a milk frother should not stop you from making lattes.
 This post discusses how to froth milk without a frother and with no previous experience.